enormandeau/mapcomp/README.md

 # Introduction

-MapComp facilitates the visual comparison among maps of similar taxons in order to assess their quality and makes exploring the genetic evolution of these taxons simpler.
+MapComp facilitates the visual comparison among linkage maps of similar taxons in order to assess their quality and makes exploring the genetic evolution of these taxons simpler.
 The novelty of the approach lies in the use of a reference genome to maximize the number of marker pairs that can be compared among maps, even when completely different library preparation protocols have been used to create the map markers.
 As such, it requires the existence of an assembled genome for a species that is phylogenetically close to the species with the maps that are being compared.

 # Using MapComp

 The main steps in using MapComp are:

-- Get and index reference genome
+- Get reference genome and put here: `02_raw_data/genome/genome.fasta`
+- Index reference genome
-- Get and prepare markers data of different taxons in .csv file
+- Get marker data from different taxa
+- Prepare .csv file (see `02_raw_data/tutorial_markers.csv` for exact format)
 - Prepare fasta file of marker automatically from .csv file
 - Run mapcomp, which will:
   - Map marker sequences on genome scaffolds